switaczaleksandra/to-do-list/README.md

 ![$](./images/to-do%20list.jpg)

 ## You can add a new task:
-- write task"s name here:
+- write task's name here:
 ![$](./images/add%20new%20task.jpg)
 - click button "Dodaj zadanie"
 - You will see new task in "Lista zadań"